njoroge35/Phase-1-project/README.md

+AUTHOR: David Njoroge
 This is my first project here at Moringa.
-It gives the user the details of a team in the premier league when the user searches for the team.
+It gives the user the flag of ther country that they search.